 I did some research and found that bleach rapidly loses it’s effective germ killing powers.
 Even in unopened bottles while it’s sitting on store shelves.
 Just 3 months after packaging, bleach is already down to 50% of it’s original strength.
 After a year it is basically ineffective – so your bleach might not even be cleaning as well as you think anyway.

-Anything that recommends gloves & a mask while using is probably not something you should have around in your normal cleaning arsenal.
+Anything that recommends gloves & a mask while using is probably not something you should have in your normal cleaning arsenal anyway.
 Inhaling chemicals is one of the most potent ways to get chemical compounds into your body.
 And the bleach production process releases cancer-causing dioxin as well as brain-damaging mercury into the air surrounding chlorine plants so it’s also not good for our planet.
-That sounds like three strikes and you’re out for bleach.
+That sounds like three strikes for bleach.

 I found a great post by Simple Life Mom with lots ideas for essential oil blends to use in disinfecting & cleaning – check that out here!
 I decided to combine the essential oil blends with this great Homemade Antibacterial Spray by Faithful Farmwife.

 I mixed up the vinegar, water, & dish detergent from the Faithful Farmwife’s recipe and for essential oils I used 15 drops tea tree oil, 15 drops peppermint and 20 drops sweet orange.
 All the essential oils really masked the vinegar smell and I think it smelled great!
-I cleaned my bathroom, using no more effort than when I use bleach – and as a bonus I wasn’t gagging or worrying about ruining my black yoga pants with bleach marks.
+I cleaned my sink, toilet, and floor, using no more effort than when I use bleach – and as a bonus I wasn’t gagging or worrying about ruining my black leggings with bleach marks.

 Natural Tub Cleaner